What is a Single Customer View and Why is it Valuable?

 Through the integration process, your CDP has combined your data into complete and accurate customer profiles.

-However, in this state, the data is not yet fit for business users to draw insights.
+However, in this state, the data is not yet fit for business users to draw customer insights.
 There’s still one more step to creating an actionable single customer view that will add value to your business.

 This next step is to take this raw, granular data and resolve it into information that’s easy to digest, tailored for business users to self-serve insights, and quickly activated across other channels and systems.
 This information is organized into easy-to-understand profile components which we call “attributes.”